A Clevosaurus hadroprodon fossil, recently discovered in Brazil, is the oldest known sphenodontian from Gondwana, the ancient supercontinent.

 “Triassic fossils of lepidosaurs are somewhat scarce.
 The unveiling of Clevosaurus hadroprodon was groundbreaking in the sense that this reptile is the direct evidence of the oldest representative of its kind in the supercontinent Gondwana, representing the first record of a sphenodontian having the fully acrodont condition (the dentition fused to the top of the jaw bone).
 Additionally, this fossil reinforces the importance of Southern Brazil as a crucial fossiliferous locality for the prospection and study of fossils that may help to understand not only the rise of dinosaurs (which the territory is famous for) but also the early evolution of lepidosaurs reptiles.”

-This study was published in the journal Scientific Reports.
+This study was published in the peer-reviewed journal Scientific Reports.

 Hsiou, A. S., Nydam, R. L., Simões, T. R., Pretto, F. A., Onary, S., Martinelli, A. G., … Caldwell, M. (2019).
 A new Clevosaurid from the Triassic (Carnian) of Brazil and the rise of Sphenodontians in Gondwana.
 Scientific Reports, 9(1). doi: 10.1038/s41598-019-48297-9